 Also set a source list on the replica for the replication channel.

 You set and manage source lists using the

-UDFs to add and remove replication source servers from the source
+UDFs to add and remove single replication source servers.
+To add

 The UDFs name the relevant replication channel and specify the